KiFoundation/domo-pay-demo/README_CONNECT_TMP.md

 Domo connect is easy to use, it use only basic Android principle

-## Domo connect infos
+## Domo Connect infos

 With Domo Connect you will have access to some data.

-You can collect data in different ways :
+You can collect these data in different ways :
 - When your application is started
 - Receive a broadcast
+- Activity result (COMING SOON ?)

 ## Data from starting activity